 Q: What does Green-e Climate certify?
 How can I become certified?

-A: Green-e Climate certifies offsets themselves (the commodity that is bought and sold in the carbon market), not offset projects, or companies that sell offsets or develop projects.
-Offset providers and other sellers of offsets can sign up to have their offset product(s) Green-e Climate Certified.
+A: Green-e Climate certifies retail carbon offsets sold in the voluntary market, as opposed to the project reducing emissions or the verified emissions reduction credits from the project (though project-level certifications are incorporated into and in fact required by Green-e Climate).
+Offset providers and other retail sellers of offsets can sign up to have their offsets Green-e Climate Certified.
 Only sellers participating in the program are able to sell Green-e Climate Certified offsets and use the Green-e Climate logo.

 Sellers interested in having their offset product(s) Green-e Climate certified, should first read Become a Seller.
 If you have any questions during the process, please email climate [at] green-e [dot] org or call 415-561-2100 for more information.